The Pig, the Snake and the Pigeon

-The Pig, The Snake and The Pigeon (Note: The Pig, the Snake, and the Pigeon refers to the three evils in Buddhism, corresponding with ignorance, anger, and greed.) (周處除三害) is a 2023 Taiwanese black comedy action thriller film directed and written by Hong Kong director Wong Ching-po.
+The Pig, The Snake and The Pigeon (Note: The Pig, the Snake, and the Pigeon refers to the three evils in Buddhism, corresponding with ignorance, anger, and greed.) (周處除三害 (Zhou Chu Eradicates the Three Scourges)) is a 2023 Taiwanese black comedy action thriller film directed and written by Hong Kong director Wong Ching-po.
 Starring Ethan Juan, Ben Yuen, Chen Yi-wen, Gingle Wang, Lee Lee-zen, and Cherry Hsieh, the film revolves around a dying and fame-seeking hitman (Juan) who endeavoured to eliminate the country's two most wanted criminals (Yuen and Chen) before his own demise.

 The film was theatrically released on 6 October 2023, in Taiwan.
 It received 7 nominations in the 60th Golden Horse Awards and 13 nominations in the 26th Taipei Film Awards, with Ethan Juan and Lee Lee-zen winning Best Actor and Best Supporting Actor respectively in the latter.

 Plot

 Chen Kui-lin, a notorious hitman in Taiwan, infiltrates a funeral and shoots down a high-ranking gang boss.
 Police detective Chen Hui is surveiling the funeral, and spots Kui-lin fleeing the scene.
 Chen Hui pursues him and the two engage in a fight, but Kui-lin overpowers Chen, causing him to lose an eye.
 Kui-lin manages to escape unharmed.

 Four years later, Dr. Chang, an underworld doctor, approaches the long-hiding Kui-lin and informs him that he has stage IV lung cancer.
 Motivated by his impending death, Kui-lin decides to turn himself in at a nearby police station.
 However, the police officers did not recognize him and rudely order him to wait in line.
 He discovers that he is ranked only third on the country's most-wanted list, behind the renowned criminals "Hongkie" and "Bullhead."
 Determined to accomplish something significant, Kui-lin resolves to eliminate these two major criminals during the final stage of his life.

 Kui-lin's first target is Hongkie, and learns from Dr. Chang that Hongkie was hiding in a hair salon in Taichung.
 Kui-lin spends the entire night spying on Hongkie from a hotel across the street.
 He witnesses Hongkie manipulating Hsiao-mei, the salon owner, and forcing her into a sexual relationship.
 The next morning, Kui-lin attempts to speak with Hsiao-mei but is discovered by Hongkie.
 Hongkie revealed that he had noticed Kui-lin spying on him all night but had mistaken his intentions, thinking he was interested in Hsiao-mei.
 Realizing he had been exposed, Kui-lin launches an assault on Hongkie when he attempts to rape Hsiao-mei and kept his subordinates away.
 However, Hongkie manages to escape Kui-lin's ambush, and the two continue their fight all the way to a deserted warehouse, where Kui-lin deals a fatal blow to Hongkie.
 Afterwards, he returns to the salon to rescue Hsiao-mei and kill the rest of Hongkie's men.
 He leaves Hsiao-mei by the sea and instructs her to tell the police that he killed Hongkie.